zendframework/zend-authentication/doc/book/adapter/dbtable/callback-check.md

 Many databases do not provide functions that implement a cryptographically secure hashing mechanism.
 Additionally, you may want to ensure that should you switch database systems, hashing is consistent.
-This is a perfect use case for the `CallbackCheck` adapter; you can implement the password hashing and verification within PHP instead.
+This is a perfect use case for the `CallbackCheckAdapter` adapter; you can implement the password hashing and verification within PHP instead.

 The following code creates an adapter for an in-memory database, creates a